stubma/cocos2dx-classical/README.md

 			* use data source to create page item dynamically, and reuseable
 			* use VelocityTracker (from cocos2dx-better) to improve page slide experience
 			* Note: don't support add page item in CocoStudio
-	* fix memory leak in UILabelBMFont::setFntFile
+	* fix memory leak in LabelBMFont::setFntFile
 	* return created item in Listview::pushBackDefaultItem
 	* fix bug: CCArmature frame event may be triggered more than once
+	* fix bug: CCArmature single frame animation doesn't trigger complete event
 	* Note: if you want to use skeleton animation, please still use CocoStudio Windows version, 1.4.0.1 is recommended.
 	* Widget adds addScriptTouchEventListener to support process widget touch event in lua side
 	* CCArmatureAnimation adds hasFrameEvent to detect existence of a frame event